Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 Also, complex tags are harder to produce: it is much simpler to detect that an article is about `animation` or `video-games` than to detect that it is precisely about `animation-in-video-games`.
 That means the complex-tag approach not only leads to tag explosion but also results in a loss of information.

-At the same time, the loss of precision in rules is not so significant, because of the power of Feeds Fun's rule system.
+At the same time, the loss of precision in rules is not so significant, due to the power of Feeds Fun's rule system.
 There are multiple ways to target posts related to `animation-in-video-games`:

-- Create two rules `animation => +5` and `video-games => +5`, so that posts about both topics will get +10.
+- Create two rules: `animation => +5` and `video-games => +5`, so that posts about both topics will get +10.
 - Create a rule `animation + video-games => +10` to target posts about both topics.

 You can tune the ranking with negative rules paired with positive ones if needed, like:

-- `animation => -3` to reduce the score of all posts about animation, so most of them will have a rank below 0, except those who are ranked with one of the above rules.
+- `animation => -3` to reduce the score of all posts about animation, so most of them will have a rank below 0, except those that are ranked with one of the above rules.
 - `animation + not(video-games) => -5` to reduce the score of posts about animation outside of video games;
-- `animation + cartoon => -5` to reduce the score of posts about specific animation topic.
+- `animation + cartoon => -5` to reduce the score of posts about a specific animation topic.

 ## A not-so-good canonical form is better than no canonical form